enspirit/bmg-website/src/content/docs/reference/Operations/join.md

 left.join(right, [:a, :b, ...])
 left.join(right, :a => :x, :b => :y, ...)
 ```
+### Problem

+Extend tuples from one relation with matching tuples from another relation, by comparing their attributes according to a given criterion.

+Example: *I want all customers along with their addresses.*

+### Description

 The join of two relations is produced by selecting tuples from left and right relations by one or more matching attributes, and for every match, combine the tuples